-Included in the price :
+Included in the price:

-- Round trip International flights from Toronto to Tokyo, Japan - Modern, air conditioned coach transportation (including bottled water), local trains and bullet trains (Shinkansen) - All meet and greet services and arrival and departure transfers - 4 star hotel accommodation - 13 breakfasts, 9 lunches, 4 dinners - Comprehensive daily itineraries including privately escorted tours of local cultural sites, museums, attractions and shows. - Bonzai workshop - Origami session and personal origami crane offering in Hiroshima Peace Park - Japanese tea ceremony - Introduction to Zazen meditation led by a Buddhist monk - Shiatsu initiation with a Shiatsu Master - Private group dinner hosted by a Geisha/Maiko - All admission fees (except those specifically noted above) - Fully escorted program including services of local English speaking cultural experts - Guiding earphone for the duration of the tour - Porterage - CME program including tours of various local medical facilities spouses (Academic Program Certificate provided) with separate programs for spouses - Hosting by our Group Leader and Medical Director, Dr. Peter Bloch and his wife, Mary
+- Round trip International flights from Toronto to Tokyo and Osaka to Toronto - Modern, air conditioned coach transportation (including bottled water), local trains and bullet trains (Shinkansen) - All meet and greet services and arrival and departure transfers - 4 star hotel accommodation - 13 breakfasts, 9 lunches, 4 dinners - Comprehensive daily itineraries including privately escorted tours of local cultural sites, museums, attractions and shows. - Bonzai workshop - Origami session and personal origami crane offering in Hiroshima Peace Park - Japanese tea ceremony - Introduction to Zazen meditation led by a Buddhist monk - Shiatsu initiation with a Shiatsu Master - Private group dinner hosted by a Geisha/Maiko - All admission fees (except those specifically noted above) - Fully escorted program including services of local English speaking cultural experts - · Guiding earphone for the duration of the tour - Porterage - CME program including tours of various local medical facilities spouses (Academic Program Certificate provided) with separate programs for spouses - Hosting by our Group Leader and Medical Director, Dr. Peter Bloch and his wife, Mary Exclusions - Any meals or activities not mentioned above - Camera / video entrance fees (where applicable) - Personal expenses (laundry, telephone / internet usage, drinks) - Gratuities for local tour escort / guides and drivers - International airport departure tax - Travel insurance please note, travel insurance (including medical and trip interruption coverage) is highly recommended for this tour.
+Coverage is available through Doctors-on-Tour with Manulife Insurance - please check for further details in our brochure (page 33) Online registration is available at https://fs22.formsite.com/Doctorsontour/JAP2305FullRegForm/index.html For invoicing purposes re doctors and their spouse, we can also provide a separate invoice with the doctor's air cost plus 100% of the accommodation costs included in the doctor's invoice.
+THIS HIGHLY ANTICIPATED NEW PROGRAM HAS LIMITED CAPACITY AND, AS WE HAVE ALREADY RECEIVED A HIGH LEVEL OF PRE-REGISTRATIONS FROM CLIENTS, WE ARE EXPECTING IT TO BECOME FULLY SUBSCRIBED QUICKLY AND LIKELY WELL IN ADVANCE OF THE EARLY BOOKING DEADLINE (WHEREBY YOU WILL SAVE \$1,000/COUPLE) OF DECEMBER 2, 2022. ^{} meet and greet services and airport arrival and departure transfers are included if you are travelling on our group arranged flights - if you choose to arrange your own international flights (and they arrive / depart at different times to the group flights) additional private transfer costs will apply